Stereotypes lead to dumb decisions.

 The college someone attended, if they attended college, may be an indication of the potential learning they could have absorbed while attending, but it’s not a good indication of whether actually learned anything or not.

 Case in point: I forked out $125k+ for my MBA and graduated with about 80 other talented people.
 But everyone I graduated with didn’t invest the same level of effort, pay attention in the same classes, or leave with the same knowledge about the same things.
-Some of us can build financial models from the ground up while other would look at you cross eyed if you asked them to analyze a company’s books.
+Some of us can build financial models from the ground up while others would look at you cross eyed if you asked them to analyze a company’s books.

 If you think a degree from a particular school means someone has a particular level of knowledge, let me assure you, it does not.
-Having worked with undergrads from schools people may not even recognize that can run circles around Harvard MBAs I’ve worked with in more subjects than one, I’ve learned to dig deeper than the school’s name.
+Having worked with undergrads from schools people may not even recognize that can run circles around Harvard MBAs I’ve worked with in more subjects than one, and I’ve learned to dig deeper than the school’s name.

 If you want to use education level, or even school selection as a criterion to narrow down a large pool of candidates, great.
-Supplement that process by identifying the specific skills you think that degree and school selection represents, then develop a test to validate capabilities in the interview process if you want to find the best people.
+Supplement that process by identifying the specific skills you think that degree and school selection represent, then develop a test to validate capabilities in the interview process if you want to find the best people.

 What About Business Model Experience?